tonysohn/jwst_fpa/README.md

 # JWST Focal Plane Alignment workflow
-This repository contains codes and scripts that can be used for peforming the **Geometric Distortion Correction** and the **FGS-SI Alignment Calibration** for JWST imaging detectors.
+This repository contains codes and scripts that can be used for performing the **Geometric Distortion Correction** and the **FGS-SI Alignment Calibration** for JWST imaging detectors.
 Currently supported detectors are FGS, NIRCam, and NIRISS.
 Support for NIRSpec and MIRI may be included in a future version.

 ## Installation
 This package has some external dependencies and requires anaconda to be pre-installed.